thin-kbot/geopixels-plusplus/README.md

 # GeoPixels++
 A bunch of QOL features for [GeoPixels](https://geopixels.net/) :
 - Add buttons to the ghost's UI :
-  - "Only Show Owned Ghost Colors" : activates only ghost colors you own
+  - "Enable Only Owned Ghost Colors" : activates only ghost colors you own
   - "Get Ghost Colors" : copies all ghost colors to clipboard
   - "Get Enabled Ghost Colors" : copies currently enabled ghost colors to clipboard
   - "Set Enabled Ghost Colors" : set enabled ghost colors from clipboard or manual input